 - The price you are offering

-- Whether it is subject to survey
+- Whether the offer is subject to survey

 - Proposed timescale for completion